Ordinary Seaman

 18

-Albert enlisted when he walked up the gangway of HMS IMPREGNABLE the “Boy Training Ship” in Devonport dockyard on the 9 August 1920 aged 16 years and 8 months as a “Boy 2c”.
-On the 11 March 1921 rated up to “Boy 1c” and completed basic training on the 2 August 1921 and a draft to HMS DOLPHIN on the 3 August for a 2 month submarine training course before moving on to HMS MAIDSTONE based in Chatham on the 13 October 1921 where he joined H 42.
-On the 21 December with time served rated up to Ord Seaman.
+Albert enlisted when he walked up the gangway of HMS IMPREGNABLE, the “Boy Training Ship” in Devonport dockyard, on 9 August 1920 aged 16 years and 8 months as a Boy Second Class.
+On 11 March 1921 he was rated up to Boy First Class and completed basic training on 2 August 1921.
+He received a draft to HMS DOLPHIN on 3 August for a 2 month submarine training course before moving on to HMS MAIDSTONE based in Chatham on 13 October 1921 where he joined HMS H42.
+On the 21 December with time served he was rated up to Ordinary Seaman.

-H 42 sank on the 23 March 1922 a few miles South of Europa Point, Gibraltar after a high speed collision with another warship with the loss of all of her 26 man crew.
+H42 sank on the 23 March 1922 a few miles South of Europa Point, Gibraltar after a high speed collision with another warship with the loss of all of her 26 man crew.

 Ordinary Seaman Albert Ernest Porter was one of those who crossed the bar that day.